 2021-22 Cricket Season

 View the schedule here.
-Members’ arrangements for these events will be released in stages due to the potential impacts of the COVID-19 pandemic.
+Members’ arrangements for these events are available here.

 Full membershipFull membership of the Melbourne Cricket Club entitles members access to the Members Reserve for all cricket* and football events, including the AFL Finals Series, the AFL Grand Final and all days of the Boxing Day Test.

 This membership category encompasses metropolitan, country and interstate members, whose annual subscriptions vary for age and geographic reasons.

 Full members elected prior to November 19, 1986 may be eligible to purchase an annual Guest card which gives the bearer access to the Members Reserve for all events in which members are able to attend.

 *Access may be restricted for certain events such as the ICC Cricket World Cup.